 A sales pipeline is simply a visualisation of your customers at different stages in the sales process.
 It can be displayed in many ways; for example, using bar charts, funnel diagrams, or flowcharts.
+For example, by using a process flow diagram, it will be much easier to track the progress of each customer and identify potential bottlenecks or areas for improvement in the sales process.
 The information in a sales pipeline indicates how many customers are in each stage of the purchase process at any given point of time, giving you an idea of your potential revenue.

 Here is an example of what a sales pipeline looks like in action: